Darjeeling To Mirik - A Day Trip

 Sit along the bank of the lake and relax.
 You can also do boating in the lake (mostly paddle boats).
 Or walk over the arching footbridge and crossover to the other side (western bank) of the lake, turn left and take the walkway through the dhupi forest and enjoy the nature.
 There is a temple in the forest (known as Devi Sthan).
 Pony rides are also available around the lake and quite popular with children.

 On the eastern (right) side of the lake, there is a flat land and number of small stalls and restaurants.
 The stalls have colorful umbrellas and chairs laid out where you can relax, have some momos or chaats and fresh tea.
-Several stalls here sell curios, gift & souvenir items, clothes, hats etc.
+Several stalls here sell curios, soft toys, gift & souvenir items, clothes, hats etc.

 Update October 2014: The flat open land area at the eastern side of the lake has been converted into a fenced garden with many flowering plantations.
 There is no entry fee.
 It's a good place for families to sit and relax, or enjoy a picnic.

 The Day Center is on the eastern side of the lake.
 It has a nice seating area and you can have tea, snacks or lunch here.
 The Day Center is operated and managed by GTA (erstwhile DGHC).
 On the right of the Day Center you will see Park Hotel & Restaurant.
 The restaurant here is also quite popular for tourists and serves Indian & Chinese dishes at budget prices.
 But the preparations are quite ordinary.